God the Father in Western art: Background and early history

-Early Christians believed that the words of Book of Exodus 33:20 "Thou canst not see my face: for there shall no man see Me and live" and of the Gospel of John 1:18: "No man hath seen God at any time" were meant to apply not only to the Father, but to all attempts at the depiction of the Father.
+Early Christians believed that the words of Exodus 33:20 "Thou canst not see my face: for there shall no man see Me and live" and of John 1:18: "No man hath seen God at any time" were meant to apply not only to the Father, but to all attempts at the depiction of the Father.

 The Hand of God, an artistic metaphor, is found several times in the only ancient synagogue with a large surviving decorative scheme, the Dura Europos Synagogue of the mid-3rd century, and was probably adopted into Early Christian art from Jewish art.
 It was common in Late Antique art in both East and West, and remained the main way of depicting the actions or approval of God the Father in the West until about the end of the Romanesque period.
 It also represents the bath Kol (literally "daughter of a voice") or voice of God, similar to Jewish depictions.

 Historically considered, God the Father is more frequently manifested in the Old Testament, while the Son is manifested in the New Testament.
 Hence it might be said that the Old Testament refers more especially to the history of the Father and the New Testament to that of the Son.
 Yet, in early depictions of scenes from the Old Testament, artists used the conventional depiction of Jesus to represent the Father, especially in depictions of the story of Adam and Eve, the most frequently depicted Old Testament narrative shown in Early Medieval art, and one that was felt to require the depiction of a figure of God "walking in the garden" (Genesis 3:8).

 The account in Genesis naturally credits the Creation to the single figure of God, in Christian terms, God the Father.
-However the first person plural in Genesis 1:26 "And God said, Let us make man in our image, after our likeness", and New Testament references to Christ as Creator (John 1:3, Colossians 1:15) led Early Christian writers to associate the Creation with the Logos, or pre-existing Christ, God the Son.
-From the 4th century the church was also keen to affirm the doctrine of consubstantiality confirmed in the Nicene Creed of 325.
+However the first person plural in Genesis 1:26 "Let Us make man in Our image, according to Our likeness", and New Testament references to Christ as Creator (John 1:3, Colossians 1:15) led Early Christian writers to associate the Creation with the Logos, or pre-existing Christ, God the Son.
+From the 4th century the Church was also keen to affirm the doctrine of consubstantiality confirmed in the Nicene Creed in 325.